🌺

 Honolulu

-Oahu's capital has dedicated vegan restaurants, plant-based fast food, and the widest retail access — Down to Earth and Whole Foods both here.
+Oahu's capital has dedicated vegan restaurants, plant-based fast food, and the widest retail access, including Down to Earth and Whole Foods.

-Best for health food cafés on the windward coast
+Best for health food cafes on the Oahu windward coast

 Kailua

-Oahu's windward side has a strong café and health food culture with several plant-based friendly spots in a walkable beach town setting.
+A strong cafe and health food culture on Oahu's windward side, with several plant-based friendly spots in a walkable beach town setting.

 Paia